effekt-lang/effekt/examples/features/ffi.effekt.md

 # FFI (Foreign Function Interface)

+Not all functions of the standard library can be defined in Effekt itself (for example, what does it mean to print?).
+For some functions, we need to reach out to the host platform.
+This is what the FFI is for.

+When defining FFI, try to follow the following principle:

+> **keep the FFI surface minimal**

+The reasoning for this is:

+1. less foreign types and less foreign functions means more compatibility across backends (JS and LLVM are the most important)
+2. foreign types and functions are opaque for the Effekt optimizer and thus cannot be optimized

 ## `extern def`

 Effekt allows communicating with the host platform (for instance, JavaScript) by defining extern functions via FFI.